ethpwn/ethpwn/docs/docs/ethpwn/usage.md

 transact(contract_a_instance.w3.foo(0, 1, 2))
 ```

+`ethpwn`'s `transact()` is your one-stop shop for creating new transactions.
+It estimates the gas costs of a transaction, checks that the funds necessary are available before launching it,
-`ethpwn`'s `transact()` function sets up sensible defaults for gas estimation, handles transactions reverting by simulating them first,
+handles transactions reverting by simulating them first, etc.
-and, in the future, will be able to automatically launch `ethdbg` on the transaction to debug it in case of a revert.
+In the future, it will be able to automatically launch `ethdbg` on the transaction to debug it in case of a revert.